-Individual institutional review boards (IRBs) or ethics committees can sometimes determine the extent to which the research staff may facilitate an interaction between currently enrolled trial participants and the news media.
+Individual institutional review boards (IRBs) or ethics committees (ECs) can sometimes determine the extent to which the research staff may facilitate an interaction between currently enrolled trial participants and the news media.
 In general, however, IRBs do not allow researchers to proactively promote contact between enrolled participants and news media.
-Even if an individual participant is willing to speak with a journalist, other enrolled participants may infer that the research team
+Even if an individual participant is willing to speak with a journalist, other enrolled participants may infer that the research team involvement with the media

-Getting IRB approval for participants' involvement with the media
+Getting IRB approval for participants'